SimonvBaal/analysis_cory-chatbot/README.md

 data was handled, you may start by running the cleaning_cory.Rmd file.

 ## Support
-Should you have any problems, please send an email to simon.vanbaal1@monash.edu
+Should you have any problems, please send an email to either my permanent email, simonvanbaal.behsci@gmail.com, or to my institutional email listed on my profile page.

 ## Contributing
 This project is not open for contributions.
 However, if you find a mistake,